Best Film for the Sears KSX P

-The best film to use in the Sears KSX-P should be based on the lens, lighting, and type of film you want to use.
+The best film to use in your Sears KSX P should depend on the lighting conditions, lens, and type of film you want to use.

-To eliminate having to haul around a tripod and/or flash, get a 35mm film that has an ISO of 400 or higher.
+To avoid having to carry around a flash or tripod, choose a film that has an ISO of 400 or higher.

-Expect pictures to appear slightly warm with beautiful colors.
+Expect pictures to appear a little bit warm with pleasant skin tones.

-Fuji photographs tend to have cooler tones with an emphasis on blues and greens compared to Kodak.
+Fujifilm images appear to have cooler tones with an emphasis on greens and blues, when compared to Kodak.

-The emulsion can also be found in the 120 film format, for use in a medium format camera.
+The film can also be found in the 120 film format, to be used with a medium format camera.

-To really bring the ideal look out of this film, you’ll have to over-expose it by 1 or 2-stops.
-This will ensure that you get the gorgeous colors everyone loves Kodak Gold for.
+To bring the ideal look out of this film, you’ll have to over-expose it by 1 or 2-stops.
+This will provide the great colors everyone loves Kodak Gold 200 for.

-Kodak Portra 400 - Among the film shooting enthusiasts online, Portra 400 is undoubtedly the most widely used color 35mm film emulsion.
-Overexpose it by 1 or 2-stops to get the look and feel the film is known for.
+Kodak Portra 400 - By far the most popular color negative film among enthusiasts online.
+Overexpose the film by 1 or 2-stops to get the overall look the film is well known for.